 Audit Committee.
 The Audit Committee assists Board oversight of the integrity of the financial statements of the Company, our compliance with legal and regulatory requirements, the independent accountants' qualifications and independence, and the performance of the Company's internal audit function and independent accountants.
 The Audit Committee is directly responsible for the appointment, retention and oversight of the work of the independent accountants.
-The Audit Committee acts pursuant to a written charter.
-The members of the Audit Committee are Messrs.
+The Audit Committee are Messrs.
 Harris (Chairman), Alphonso, Elcan and Fisher and Mses.
 MacMillan and Bustos.
 All members of the Audit Committee are independent within the meaning of applicable NYSE listing standards and rules of the Securities and Exchange Commission ("SEC").
 The Board has determined that Mr. Harris and Mr. Alphonso are each an audit committee financial expert as defined by applicable SEC rules and that all members of the Audit Committee are financially literate within the meaning of NYSE listing standards.
 The Audit Committee met six times during fiscal 2022.